 The Mayor’s Youth Employment and Education Program (MYEEP) provides subsidized employment opportunities for approximately 1,500 low-income, high school aged youth each year.
-The goal of the program is to support the positive development of youth in San Francisco by engaging them in meaningful employment, career, leadership, and community involvement opportunities.
-MYEEP is overseen by a collaboration of 8 community-based organizations (with JCYC as the lead agency), which ensures citywide inclusion in the program, as well as access to a diverse array of services.
+The program’s goal is to support the positive development of youth in San Francisco by engaging them in meaningful employment, career, leadership, and community involvement opportunities.
+MYEEP is overseen by a collaboration of eight community-based organizations (with JCYC as the lead agency), which ensures citywide inclusion in the program and access to numerous services.

 The members of the MYEEP collaboration include:

 • Jewish Vocational Service

 • Young Community Developers

 Pre-employment training is based on the SCANS (Secretary’s Commission on Achieving Necessary Skills) competencies incluidng time and money management, communications skills, working in a team environment, problem solving, and building community.
 Each participant receives approximately 10 hours of pre-employment training.

 Following training, youth are matched with trained worksite supervisors at public sector and nonprofit organizations, who provide one-on-one instruction and workplace mentoring.
 Placements are based on each youth’s interest assessment, education and career goals.
 Participants work 10 hours a week during the school year and 20 hours a week during the summer.
 Worksites include community-based organizations, arts and cultural organizations, recreation centers, childcare and development centers, Beacon Centers and other public agencies.
 Positions include computer/clerical aide, art intern, childcare aide, library aide, recreational assistance and graphic designer.